-Whether you’re into science or just read studies on health outcomes, you’ve probably heard a range of debates on whether sitting in the sun is a positive or negative thing.
-Some will tell you no, it can increase your chance of developing certain diseases, give you wrinkles, age spots, and dry skin, while others will tell you it’s absolutely necessary for good health…
+Whether you’re into science or just read lifestyle press, you’ve probably heard many debates on whether people should stay out of the sun.
+Some will tell you no, it can increase your chance of developing certain diseases and give you wrinkles, age spots, and dry skin, while others will tell you it’s absolutely necessary for good health…

-One thing is for certain, as prehistoric beings, we evolved spending most of the day in the sun hunting and gathering.
+One thing is certain: as prehistoric beings, we evolved to spend most of the day hunting and gathering in the sun.
 And without the sun, we would have no life on earth.

 But thanks to scientific studies and rising rates of skin cancer, we slather on heaps of sunscreen, sit under an umbrella, or layer up on clothing to protect our skin from getting sun exposure.

-We’re here to tell you that you don’t need to be afraid of the sun.
-While it may not be a good idea to cook yourself on a lounger for hours at a time with no protection, short amounts of exposure is actually good for you health.
+While it may not be a good idea to cook yourself on a lounger for hours at a time with no protection, short amounts of exposure are actually good for your health.

-We often hear about the dangers of excessive light exposure, especially at night, and its impact on sleep.
-Excessive blue light exposure during the evening can disrupt your sleep by inhibiting melatonin secretion, which is needed in order to fall, and stay, asleep.
+We often hear about the dangers of excessive light exposure and its impact on sleep, especially at night.
+Excessive blue light exposure during the evening can disrupt your sleep by inhibiting melatonin secretion, which is needed in order to fall and stay, asleep.
 Well, the opposite is true when you get light exposure during the day — it wakes you up and establishes (or maintains) a healthy, natural circadian rhythm.
-If you’re always avoiding full spectrum, bright daytime light, you may end up throwing off your circadian rhythm.
+You may throw off your circadian rhythm if you’re always avoiding full-spectrum, bright daytime light.
 And sure enough, people who get the most light during the morning and daytime begin producing melatonin earlier in the evening, therefore inducing sleep at a reasonable time.

 But if direct sunlight is a good thing, is there a time for sunglasses?
 Yes.
 Just as a good UVA-and-UVB-blocking zinc oxide sunscreen can come in handy when you know you’re going to be out in the sun without shade, a pair of sunglasses that block both UVA and UVB can help protect your eyes in the same situation.
 Even so, if you’re in the snow, on a body of water, or at the beach where the power of UV is reflected and magnified, sunglasses are a good option to have in these situations.